-The doctor assumes, as do a lot of people, that her small patient will go out of control and eat way too many sweets.
-In contrast, your strategy is to change sweets from being treats (that she overeats) into being ordinary food (that she evolves into eating moderately).
+The doctor assumes, as do a lot of people, that given access to sweets and savory snacks that her small patients will go out of control and eat way too much.
+In contrast, your strategy is to change sweets from being special (that she overeats) into being ordinary food (that she evolves into eating moderately).

 sDOR: the practical, realistic, junk food strategy